 I skimmed down the list.
 Everything looked right.

 Then I really read each item.
-Right under my name there was an area for employer and just to the right of the colon after the word employer was the word unemployed.
+Right under my name there was an area for the employer and just to the right of the colon after the word employer was the word unemployed.

 I wanted to cross out the word and put stay at home mom beside it but, I didn’t.

-I did ask the receptionist if she thought stay at home moms were unemployed.
+I did ask the receptionist if she thought to stay at home moms were unemployed.
 She totally agreed that they weren’t but, she did say that the hospital system the doctor’s office belongs to doesn’t have code for that.